First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 I use this approach when distributing my commercial apps to ensure they ALWAYS run from a trusted location

-2. How can you check whether the app is trusted?
+2. Check whether the app is trusted?
+Return To Top

 Probably the simplest approach is to type the following code in the VBE Immediate window